-Gastroparesis is a condition that affects the nerves in the stomach and is diagnosed through gastric studies.
+Gastroparesis is a condition that affects the nerves in the stomach.
 Usually, the stomach's strong muscles move food through the digestive tract.
 But, with gastroparesis, the stomach's motility is slowed down or doesn't work at all.
 This prevents the stomach from emptying food properly.

 Gastroparesis is very common in people with Type 1 diabetes and is getting more common in people with Type 2.
-Autonomic Nerves